Blacks Outdoor Retail: Millets

 In the UK after the First and Second World Wars there were many retailers trading under the name Milletts or Millets.
 There are tales that the original Millett family had many daughters and gave each a dowry of one or more stores which were then run by their sons-in-law under separate company names with qualifiers in brackets after the name such as (1928) Ltd or (Bristol) Ltd. They all sold government surplus clothing and equipment including camping and outdoor leisure goods.

 Milletts (1928) Ltd, with 28 stores was bought by Blacks of Greenock in 1970.
 Millets with 92 stores was founded in 1893 by Mr J.M.
 Millet and had two stores in Southampton and Bristol.
 In 1978, the company moved to Northampton.
 Includes own brands Eurohike and Peter Storm.
 In 1986, it formed Millets Leisure plc.
 This became the Outdoor Group in 1996 with 158 stores, which was bought by Blacks Leisure plc in 1999.
 Millets is not related to Millet, a French manufacturer of outdoor equipment.

 The 2008 album CSI:Ambleside by Half Man Half Biscuit has a song that contains the line "There's a man with a mullet going mad with a mallet in Millets".

 Ultimate Outdoors

+The Ultimate Outdoors name was first used on a store opened on New Street in Lancaster in 1998 as part of a sale of the Harry Robinsons outdoor shop which had been located in a couple of converted houses on New Road in Lancaster from June 1961 until August 1998.
+The New Street shop later became branded as Go Outdoors.

 A new store format called Ultimate Outdoors was introduced in Preston in July 2014, combining Blacks and Millets ranges with additional cycling, fishing and climbing ranges, as well as an in-store cafe.

+An Ultimate Outdoor retail store was opened on the Castle Marina Retail Park in Nottingham on the 6th June 2015 including a cafe and children's play area.
+It was announced the store would be closing in December 2021.

+In January 2026 Blacks Outdoor Retail Ltd announced that they would be closing the Ultimate Outdoors brand, directing customers to the Go Outdoors brand which is within the same group.